iandouglas96/sill/README.md

 When `W` is pressed, labels will be written to disk in a folder in the same place as the bag file.

 ## Hotkey reference
-- `M`: When held, pan when clicking and dragging
+- `Space`: When held, pan when clicking and dragging
 - `Scroll Wheel`: Zoom
 - `N`: Load 10 more sweeps
 - `PgUp`/`PgDown`: Adjust the current elevation by 0.5m increments.
 Note that the scene will not be redrawn